 If you have sensitive skin or are acne-prone, the best type of sunscreen to use would be the mineral “physical” sunscreen.
 Other skin types can use either type of sunscreen.

 I suggest mineral sunscreens for all skin types.
-Mineral sunscreens are a moe “natural” product that help keep our oceans clean.
-Why not opt for mineral based?
+Mineral sunscreens are a more “natural” product that helps keep our oceans clean.
+Why not opt for mineral-based?

 Treatment for Sunburns

 For those of you that still fear sunburn, there is no need to worry!
 There are natural remedies to help soothe and heal your skin.

 One of the most common remedies is aloe vera.
 It has anti-inflammatory properties and aids in rehydrating the skin.
 After that first day or two, after your sunburn doesn’t hurt, I would recommend using the Honey & Aloe Vera body scrub.
 This gentle scrub exfoliates the skin without causing any discomfort and locking in moisture.

 The other natural remedy I would recommend throughout your sunburn is Moringa Oil.
 You can apply this oil to the skin as much as needed.
 Especially during the stages that your sunburn is peeling.
 It is extremely moisturizing because it contains fatty acids.